-Dynax building components for the EV revolution Though Dynax has been developing friction components for the automotive industry for almost 50 years, and in-wheel motor technology for the last decade, its plans to become an EV manufacturing specialist are only just beginning.
+Dynax building components for the EV revolution

+Though Dynax has been developing friction components for the automotive industry for almost 50 years, and in-wheel motor technology for the last decade, its plans to become an EV manufacturing specialist are only just beginning.

 "We aim to be the best company in the world at creating one-of-akind value and inspiring our customers."

-Kazuhiro Ito, President, Dynax Corporation Price competition is getting tougher globally, but Japanese companies continue to have a large share of niche markets thanks to their multi-product, multi-functional production.
+Kazuhiro Ito, President, Dynax Corporation

+Price competition is getting tougher globally, but Japanese companies continue to have a large share of niche markets thanks to their multi-product, multi-functional production.
 One such business is Dynax, a specialist in various components for automotive, construction and agricultural vehicles.

-Wind-powered electric generator "We aim to be the best company in the world at creating one-of-a-kind value and inspiring our customers.
-Oneof-a-kind value means pursuing unique manufacturing that only we can do.
+Wind-powered electric generator

+"We aim to be the best company in the world at creating one-of-a-kind value and inspiring our customers.
+One-of-a-kind value means pursuing unique manufacturing that only we can do.
 In the clutch field, that would be friction materials," says Kazuhiro Ito, President of Dynax.

 Since its foundation in 1973, Dynax has researched, developed and designed products such as wet-type friction plates, clutch pack assemblies and synchronizer rings.
 However, with the transition from internal combustion engine (ICE) vehicles to electric vehicles (EVs), manufacturers involved in automotive components like Dynax are having to respond and adapt.
-"Countries are declaring their intentions to become carbon neutral, and in order to achieve this, the trend to-

-In-wheel motor wards vehicle electrification is inevitable.
+"Countries are declaring their intentions to become carbon neutral, and in order to achieve this, the trend towards vehicle electrification is inevitable.
 For our part, we have to develop friction materials that are compatible with electric vehicles, and we intend to develop motors that can enter the EV market," says Mr. Ito.
 "In terms of electrification, a motor is a motor but the mechanism is divided into two parts: e-Axle and in-wheel motors.
 Nowadays, almost 100% of car manufacturers, including Tesla, have gone for e-Axle.
 Our in-wheel motors are superior in that they are extremely low-cost and fuel-efficient, but they have not yet been adopted by customers."

+In-wheel motor

 From the point of view of major car manufacturers, Mr. Ito believes that it will be difficult for in-wheel motors to be adopted now.
-However, with venture companies that make EVs currently springing up all over the world, inquiries for Dynax's products in this field are racing in.
-"We have already arranged for an advanced development line to produce the motors so that venture companies can be confident that Dynax will supply them," Mr. Ito explains.
-"The idea is to build a production line before the business is finalized.
+However, with venture companies that make EVs currently springing up all over the world, inquiries for Dynax's products in this field build a production line before the business is finalized.
 We want to show our customers that this in-wheel motor is a product to rely on."
-Not only are Dynax's in-wheel motors more fuel efficient, they are also expected to improve the driving experience.
-"For one thing, you don't need any extra parts in terms of gears.
-And in the case of in-wheel motors, the advantage is that they fit directly into the wheels, so they are very compact in terms of vehicle construction," says Mr. Ito.